ICIJ/node-tika/README.md

  - `pdfSortByPosition` to set whether to sort text tokens by their x/y position before extracting text.
  - `pdfSpacingTolerance` see [`PDFTextStripper.setSpacingTolerance(float)`](http://pdfbox.apache.org/docs/1.8.8/javadocs/org/apache/pdfbox/util/PDFTextStripper.html#setSpacingTolerance%28float%29).
  - `pdfSuppressDuplicateOverlappingText` to set whether the parse should try to remove duplicated text over the same region.
- - `pdfUseNonSequentialParser` to set whether to use PDFBox's non-sequential parser.

 ### tika.extract(uri, [options,] cb) ###